zulfnore/maera/docs/shells/class/index.md

 		// Enqueue the scripts
 		add_action( 'wp_enqueue_scripts', array( $this, 'scripts' ), 110 );

-		// Add the framework Timber modifications
+		// Add the shell Timber modifications
 		add_filter( 'timber_context', array( $this, 'timber_extras' ) );

 	}

 	/**
-	 * This is required to instantianate our framework
+	 * This is required to instantianate our shell
 	 */
 	public static function get_instance() {
 		if ( null == self::$instance ) {